-- (a) Ensure that mating connectors are clean and not worn or damaged (see Reference 8 for further information).
-If the measurement becomes unstable when the cables and connectors are shaken lightly by hand, try other cables or connectors. - (b) Use threaded connectors in the signal path whenever possible, as BNC connectors are very susceptible to stray signals. - (c) Use double shielded cables, as common flexible braided coaxial cables are too porous to RF. - (d) Use shielded GPIB cables. - (e) Move the measurement setup to a screened room.
+(a) Ensure that mating connectors are clean and not worn or damaged (see Reference 8 for further information).
+If the measurement becomes unstable when the cables and connectors are shaken lightly by hand, try other cables or connectors.

+(b) Use threaded connectors in the signal path whenever possible.
+(For example BNC connectors are very susceptible to stray signals.)

+(c) Use double shielded cables (common flexible braided coaxial cable is too porous to RF).

+(d) Use shielded GPIB cables.

+(e) Move the measurement setup to a screened room.
 If a transmitter that has any frequency content within the measurement bandwidth is nearby and any covers are off of the DUT, move the measurement setup to a screened room.
 Test for such signals with a spectrum analyzer with a simple wire antenna on the input.
 Attenuate these stray signals by 70 to 80 dB.

 (f) Use shielding.
 This is especially important for making measurements on an open PC breadboard.
 (See Reference 5 for further information.)

 (g) Use an analyzer with minimal electromagnetic emissions.
 Devices may be susceptible to stray emissions from some measurement instruments.

-HINT 3: Minimize Mismatch Uncertainties
+Some modern noise figure analyzers have electromagnetic emission characteristics low enough to have negligible impact on the measurement.

+Minimize mismatch uncertainties

 Mismatch at connection planes will create multiple reflections of the noise signal in the measurement and calibration paths (as shown in Figure 3-1).
+Mismatch uncertainties at these planes will combine vectorially and will contribute to the total measurement uncertainty.

 One method to reduce the mismatch uncertainty is to place an isolator in the RF path between the noise source and the DUT.
 This isolator can prevent multiple re-reflections from reaching the DUT and can suppress the build-up of error vectors.
 Isolators, however, operate over restricted frequency ranges.
 Several may be needed for the frequency range of interest.
 Isolators also add to path losses.
 As a result compensation is required.
-Agilent X-Series signal analyzers and noise figure analyzers have a loss compensation feature to account for the insertion losses of any isolators.
+Full-featured noise figure analyzers have a loss compensation feature to account for the insertion losses of any isolators.

-Alternately, insert a well-matched attenuator (pad) between the noise source and the DUT to attenuate multiple reflections.
-As an example, with a 10 dB attenuator, the rereflections are attenuated by 20 dB.
+Alternately, insert a well matched attenuator (pad) between the noise source and the DUT to attenuate multiple reflections.
+As an example, with a 10 dB attenuator, the re-reflections are attenuated by 20 dB.
 The advantage of an attenuator vs. an isolator is broadband response.
 The disadvantage is that the noise source's ENR values will be reduced by the attenuator's insertion loss (10 dB in this example).